Stout defense powers Pioneers to win over Cougars.

 Due to penalties though, the Pioneers could not take advantage as a Cole 40-yard field goal attempt sailed wide left.
 Minutes later, Izaiah Ross intercepted a Northwest pass, but the home team couldn’t capitalize for the second straight time.
 At the half, Leavenworth led 7-0.

-Page 2 of 2 - Coming out of the break, the Pioneer defense that yet again set the tone.
+Coming out of the break, the Pioneer defense that yet again set the tone.
 The squad forced Northwest into a three-and-out in the first possession, and four plays later Jason Randall scampered for a 10-yard TD to place LV up 14-0.

 After that, the Cougars methodically strutted down the field before penalties and a sack by Leavenworth’s Jarred Donnelson forced a punt.